We've searched the web for you for the lowest prices

 You can't go from day to day by simply swiping the calendar function.
 Instead, you need to utilize the iPad's navigation bar, which is situated near the bottom of your screen.
-The current date will be blue, allowing you to easily notice it.
+The present date is rendered in blue, and easily noticeable.

 If you've got kids and you're worried about what they can watch on your iPad, change the block controls on your device.
 In the settings menu, you can easily limit access to mature content.
 This can block anything that you would not want your child to see.